Oytuncevre/Travel-Tide-Project/README.md

 ---

-## ✨ What’s Inside?
+## ✨ Tools Used For Project;
-This project brings together:
-- A detailed exploration of user demographics, behaviors, and spending patterns.
-- Data-driven segmentation using **K-Means Clustering** to uncover unique user groups.
-- Personalized engagement strategies crafted for each segment.
+- **SQL**: Used for data extraction, transformation, and aggregation to create customer segments.
+- **Tableau**: Utilized for visualizing the segmentation results and analyzing perk distribution across customer groups.

 Every step is rooted in data analysis, visualization, and actionable insights to meet real-world challenges.